-Memory requests and limits on Magnolia PaaS
+Memory requests and limits on DX Cloud

 There are many different resource types, but the most important are CPU and memory: